erf/vid/README.md

 # vid

-A minimal vim-like text editor for modern terminals written in Dart 🧑‍💻
+A minimal vim-like text editor for modern terminals written in [Dart](https://dart.dev/overview)

-> Note: made for myself for fun and learning and not meant to replace your current editor 😅
+> Made for myself for fun and learning and not meant to replace your current editor

-## Features 📋
+## Features

-- a minimal vim-like text (UTF-8) editor for the terminal ⚡️
+- a minimal vim-like text editor for the terminal
-- properly render and edit emojis and wide characters 🍜
+- properly render and edit emojis and wide characters (like 🧑‍🧑‍🧒‍🧒)
-- made for modern terminals that supports [mode 2027](https://github.com/contour-terminal/terminal-unicode-core) (e.g. [Ghostty](https://github.com/ghostty-org/ghostty), [WezTerm](https://github.com/wez/wezterm)) 🧠
+- made for modern terminals that supports [mode 2027](https://github.com/contour-terminal/terminal-unicode-core) (e.g. [Ghostty](https://github.com/ghostty-org/ghostty), [WezTerm](https://github.com/wez/wezterm))
-- written in Dart using the [characters](https://pub.dev/packages/characters) package ✨
+- written in Dart using the [characters](https://pub.dev/packages/characters) package
-- unlimited undo and redo ↩️
+- unlimited undo and redo
-- no-wrap, char-wrap or word-wrap 🎁
+- no-wrap, char-wrap or word-wrap
-- many basic **vim** motions and operators ⚙️
+- basic vim motions and operators
-- a minimal command mode 🚀
+- minimal command mode

 ## Non-goals ❌

-- no syntax highlighting (only bg / fg colors)
+- syntax highlighting
-- no plugins (let's keep things minimal)
+- plugins
-- no 100 % vim compat (we support a minimal subset)
+- 100 % vim compat
-- no window manager (just open a new tab, use terminal split features etc.)
+- window manager (just open a new tab or use terminal split features)
-- no pre-built binaries ([build](build.sh) it yourself using Dart)
+- pre-built binaries (just build it yourself)

-## Keyboard shortcuts ↔️
+## Keyboard shortcuts

 See [bindings.dart](lib/bindings.dart)

-## Configuration 📜
+## Configuration

 See [config.dart](lib/config.dart)

-## Contributing 🙋‍♂️
+## Contributing

-I enjoy building [vid](https://github.com/erf/vid) myself but I'm open to pull requests that align with its minimal philosophy.
+I'm open to PR's that align with vid's minimal philosophy.

 I don't accept issues solely for suggestions.

-Enjoy ✨